 Hand split by Gray Thompson and myself this past fall.
 Abide by the stride!
-If you know the simple pleasures of split-boarding, then you can understand why split-boarding is becoming the backcountry enthusiasts transport of choice.
+If you know the simple pleasures of split-boarding, then you can understand why split-boarding is becoming the backcountry enthusiast transport of choice.

 - Moss Snowstick "Performance quad" 154cm (blue & purple)

 The shorter version of the before mention PQ60.
-This is my go to Moss stick.
+This is my go-to Moss stick.
 Love it.

 - Moss Snowstick "MMD" 152 cm

 While mmd may stand for mermaid, I like to call it the "made my day" because that's what I say about this board every time I ride it.
 The graphic reminds me of an 80's skateboard graphic.

 - United Shapes "Cadet" 156cm Artwork by Steven Kimura & Gray Thompson

 A gift from my good friend Gray Thompson.
 This is a sample board from the first run of US boards.
 Sure to be a collector’s item.